smintio/Portals-ComponentFramework-Interfaces/ComponentFramework/Endpoints/PageConfigurationGenericReadme.md

 - `pcUuid` - The page configuration UUID
 - `propertyName` - The page configuration property name e.g. `assetsSearch`
 - `pi` - The property index within the configuration
-- `methodName` - The method name of the data adapter public API e.g. `getAssetAsync`
+- `methodName` - The method name to be called of the data adapter public API e.g. `getAssetAsync`

 ## Optional Parameters